jonnor/tapecore/README.md

 v2 testing

-* Add tape layers (2x) to gantry to avoid clamping head too hard
+* Marlin on/off using M106 (fan) output.
+LEDs as zenerdiode for TTL
+* Run tests with laser

+v2 implement improvements

+* Ensure lasermodule does not interfere with wire/belt path
+* Make the pulley have holes for fixing the wire onto, and semi-hollow core for easy threading
-* Make the head geometry slightly smaller (too tight).
-Maybe remove
+* Make the pulleys smaller
-* Design a proper belt/line attachment and tensioning system
-* Design and make mount for laser diode.
-Alt: Make a vinyl/pen actuator
+* Add holes in backwall for motor cables
 * Add mounting holes for endstops
-* Run tests with laser
-* Design some self-adjusting system for friction parts

-Next:
+* Design a belt/line attachment and tensioning system.
+Or just use strip-ties??
 * Reduce touchpoints/area for the gantry slides.
+* Add holes for attaching RAMPS/controlboard
+* Use a full mid-plate in the gantry for stiffness
+* Maybe move the walls inwards, closer to the slide surface area

+Next, full-size laser test

+* Make fully parametric, driven by material size + work area
+* Use 2x as the standard workarea aspect ratio
+* Use a standard diode laser module (or something compatible).
+33mm sink seems common.
 * Find a solution for managing the cables going to head/effector.
 4mm ID bowden tube?

-* Design in space for the RAMPS/controlboard
-* Try to switch pulleys to the fixed-end type used in deltas.
+Reproducability

+* Test using multiple fiber-guided IR laser diodes with focusing mirror, to cut 4mm+ acrylic.
+* Test making axis in multiple parts, so one can make machines as big as area
 * Test replacing the 608 bearings with printed+tape bearings
 * Test cutting the low-friction tape with diode laser
-* Reduce number of screws used, by having lasercut pins instead
+* Reduce number of screws used.
+Use lasercut pins instead?
-* Test a build for full-size laser envelope

 Maybe:

-* Test some lightweight CNC milling, like wax, PCB traces or engraving.
+* Design some self-adjusting system for friction parts
+* Make a vinylknife/pen attachment
+* Prototype a matching Z-bed/table design
 * Test FDM printing
-* Prototype a matching Z-bed/table design

 Research